square/okhttp/README.md

 ProGuard
 --------

-If you are using ProGuard you might need to add the following option:
+If you are using ProGuard you might need to add the following options:
 ```
 -dontwarn okio.**
+-dontwarn javax.annotation.Nullable
+-dontwarn javax.annotation.ParametersAreNonnullByDefault
 ```

 License